neoforged/.github/primers/26.1/index.md

         - `warnOnLowDiskSpace` - Sends a warning if the disk space is below 64 MiB.
         - `sendLowDiskSpaceWarning` - Sends a warning for low disk space.
 - `net.minecraft.server.commands.SwingCommand` - A command that calls `LivingEntity#swing` for all targets.
+- `net.minecraft.server.level.ServerPlayer`
-- `net.minecraft.server.level.ServerPlayer#sendBuildLimitMessage` - Sends an overlay message if the player cannot build anymore in the cooresponding Y direction.
+    - `sendBuildLimitMessage` - Sends an overlay message if the player cannot build anymore in the cooresponding Y direction.
+    - `sendSpawnProtectionMessage` - Sends an overlay message if the player cannot modify the terrain due to spawn protection.
 - `net.minecraft.server.packs.AbstractPackResources#loadMetadata` - Loads the root `pack.mcmeta`.
 - `net.minecraft.server.packs.resources.ResourceMetadata$MapBased` - A resource metadata that stores the sections in a map.
 - `net.minecraft.tags.TagLoader$ElementLookup#fromGetters` - Constructs an element lookup from the given `HolderGetter`s depending on whether the element is required or not.